-When a person refuses to provide a chemical sample, officers should:
+When an arrestee refuses to provide a chemical sample, officers shall:

-- (a) Advise the person of the requirement to provide a sample (RCW 46.20.308). - (b) Document the refusal in the appropriate report.
+- A. Advise the arrestee of the requirement to provide a sample. - B. Audio- and/or video-record the admonishment and the response when it is practicable. - C. Document the refusal in the appropriate report.